Canada-eCoin/eCoinCore/README.md

 eCoinCore integration/staging tree
 =====================================

-# This is the Canada eCoin Volume 2
+# This is the Canada eCoin Volume 2 desktop wallet client.

 What is eCoinCore?